vsslctrl/vsslctrl/README.md

  **`vsslctrl` is not endorsed or affiliated with [VSSL](https://www.vssl.com/) in any manner.**

- Motovation for this project was to intergrate VSSLs amplifiers into [Home Assistant](https://www.home-assistant.io/) and not soley rely on mDNS for control (as per the offical VSSL app)
+ Motovation for this project was to intergrate VSSLs amplifiers into [Home Assistant](https://www.home-assistant.io/) and have control over different subnets (not mDNS dependant)

  I am looking for testers with any VSSL amplifier models, please get in touch if you interested in helping.